vobi-io/vobees-doc/docs/installation.md

 - `/src/` - Non-documentation files like pages or custom React components.
 You don't have to strictly put your non-documentation files in here but putting them under a centralized directory makes it easier to specify in case you need to do some sort of linting/processing
   - `/src/pages` - Any files within this directory will be converted into a website page.
 More details can be found in the [pages guide](creating-pages.md).
 - `/static/` - Static directory.
 Any contents inside here will be copied into the root of the final `build` directory.
-- `/vobees.config.js` - A config file containing the site configuration.
-This is the equivalent of `siteConfig.js` in Vobees 1.
+- `/docusaurus.config.js` - A config file containing the site configuration.
+This is the equivalent of `siteConfig.js` in Docusaurus 1.
-- `/package.json` - A Vobees website is a React app.
+- `/package.json` - A Docusaurus website is a React app.
 You can install and use any npm packages you like in them.
 - `/sidebar.js` - Used by the documentation to specify the order of documents in the sidebar.

 ## Running the development server